-- B The Editor Gutter Area The gutter area is used by the editor to display informational icons and controls.
+B - The Editor Gutter Area - The gutter area is used by the editor to display informational icons and controls.
 Some typical items, among others, which appear in this gutter area are debugging breakpoint markers, controls to fold and unfold blocks of code, bookmarks, change markers and line numbers.
-Line numbers are switched on by default but may be disabled by right-clicking in the gutter and selecting the Show Line Numbers menu option. - C Code Structure Location This bar at the bottom of the editor displays the current position of the cursor as it relates to the overall structure of the code.
-In the following figure, for example, the bar indicates that a setOnClickListener method call is currently being edited, and that this line of code is contained within the convertCurrency method of the MainActivity class.
+Line numbers are switched on by default but may be disabled by right-clicking in the gutter and selecting the Show Line Numbers menu option.

+C - Code Structure Location - This bar at the bottom of the editor displays the current position of the cursor as it relates to the overall structure of the code.
+In the following figure, for example, the bar indicates that the convertCurrency method is currently being edited, and that this method is contained within the MainActivity class.